-For gel packaged in sachet, the seal integrity test as in-process control should be considered.
+For gel packaged in sachets, the seal integrity test should be considered as in-process control.

 7.1% CHLORHEXIDINE DIGLUCONATE ANNEX

 7.1% Chlorhexidine digluconate solution or gel (delivering 4% chlorhexidine) is indicated for prophylaxis of omphalitis (infection of the umbilical cord) in newborn infants.